-The statement noted that the determination came after OMSA recommended that the USCG change its requirements to allow for motion- and voice-activated monitoring, instead of continuously recording cameras and microphones.
+The OMSA statement noted that the determination came after the association recommended that the USCG change its requirements to allow for motion- and voice-activated monitoring, instead of continuously recording cameras and microphones.
 The OMSA statement also noted that its collaborative approach advances pragmatic safety and regulatory measures while prioritizing the well-being of mariners.
 This commitment to finding balanced solutions is integral to the shared, broader mission of fostering a safe and welcoming offshore environment.

 “OMSA is committed to finding workable solutions that protect mariners while avoiding unnecessary and burdensome costs,” says Aaron Smith, president of OMSA.
 “Requiring vessel operators to keep thousands of hours of footage of empty hallways protects no one.
 In fact, such large data files can become corrupted and unviewable.”